integrating-architecture/snippets/README.md

-# Snippets
+# A public Snippets Repository
-Various code snippets and samples.
+Various code snippets or examples - for illustrative or testing purposes only.
 <br />
 ### Description
 * <a href="https://github.com/integrating-architecture/snippets/tree/master/org.isa.snip.OracleMetaData">org.isa.snip.OracleMetaData</a> - Showcase of accessing Oracle DB DDL Metadata from Java